 Performs the test run and displays the results prior to actually implementing the actions as if the operation was performed, however, no changes are actually made.

-- If -n is specified: - with the -d option, it displays which backups would be deleted, but does not actually delete the backups. - with the -c option, it displays the keep or nokeep action, but does not actually change the backup from its current status. - alone with no other options, or with only the -s option, it displays which active backups would be marked as obsolete, but does not actually change the backup status.
-In addition, no compression is performed on uncompressed, archived WAL files even if WAL compression is enabled for the database server.
+If -n is specified with the -d option, it displays which backups would be deleted, but does not actually delete the backups.
+If -n is specified with the -c option, it displays the keep or nokeep action, but does not actually change the backup from its current status.
+Options Description If -n is specified alone with no other options, or with only the -s option, it displays which active backups would be marked as obsolete, but does not actually change the backup status.
+In addition, no compression is performed on uncompressed, archived WAL files even if WAL compression is enabled for the database server. ' Performs the test run and displays the results prior to actually implementing the actions as if the operation was performed, however, no changes are actually made.
+If -n is specified with the -d option, it displays which backups would be deleted, but does not actually delete the backups.
+If -n is specified with the -c option, it displays the keep or nokeep action, but does not actually change the backup from its current status.
+If -n is specified alone with no other options, or with only the -s option, it displays which active backups would be marked as obsolete, but does not actually change the backup status.
+In addition, no compression is performed on uncompressed, archived WAL files even if WAL compression is enabled for

-4.3.8 RESTORE
+3.3.8 RESTORE

 The RESTORE subcommand restores the backup and its archived WAL files for the designated database server to the specified directory location.
-If the appropriate RESTORE options are specified, all recovery settings will be saved in the postgresgl.auto.conf file.
-To view examples of how to restore the database server, see the EDB Postgres Backup and Recovery Reference Guide.
+If the appropriate RESTORE options are specified, all recovery settings will be saved in the postgresql.auto.conf file.